 Roxie Nafousi says manifestation changed her life.
 The self-development coach discovered the practice during a critical point in her life—she was battling addiction.
 "I spent seven or eight years dealing with drug and alcohol addiction," she shares.
 "Throughout that time, I was suffering from depression.
 I had no self-worth.
 I just felt so lost."

-Nafousi tried several means to help her become sober—including traveling to Thailand to practice 200 hours of yoga and meditation in 2018.
+Nafousi tried several ways to get sober—including traveling to Thailand to practice 200 hours of yoga and meditation in 2018.
 However, it wasn't a sustainable solution.
 "I had all the hope to come back and be a new woman," she explains.
 "But I was taking drugs within 24 hours of returning to London.
 I had hit rock bottom."

 Amid her desperation, Nafousi reached out to a friend who encouraged her to listen to a podcast about manifestation.
-"I listened to the podcast, and I realized that manifesting was all about self-worth," she says.
+"I listened to the podcast and realized that manifesting was all about self-worth," she says.
 "I started researching everything I could on manifestation."

 This school of thought is far from a new concept, as it has roots in various religions and philosophies.
-But, as Gen Z and Millennials have become more vocal about wellness, the practice has gained immense attention in recent years.
-On social media platforms like TikTok, posts tagged #manifestation have over 22 billion views.
+But, as Gen Z and Millennials have become more vocal about wellness in recent years, the practice has gained immense attention.
+On social media platforms like TikTok, posts tagged #manifestation have over 29 billion views.
 Nafousi and millions of others have taken an interest in manifestation because of its emphasis on self-development.
 "It's a way of living," she points out.
 "It's about empowering yourself to be so full of self-belief that you make things happen.
 It's a practice that you live and breathe."

 For Nafousi, manifesting involves perspective shifts and lifestyle rituals, like reciting affirmations, practicing visualization, and journaling.
 Implementing these habits has helped her shed negative patterns and embrace positive ones over the last four years.
 Nafousi is now sober, enjoying motherhood and a successful coaching career.
 "My life is completely unrecognizable," she says.
 "I thank manifesting for that.
 Through my pain, I realized I wanted to build a career where I could serve others."